 2. Aparthotel, best of both worlds

-They combine the advantages of a hotel with the Combining the advantages of a hotel’s services with the freedom of an apartment, an aparthotel feels like you’re renting your own place, but without a permanent contract.
+Combining the advantages of a hotel’s services with the freedom of an apartment, an aparthotel feels like you’re renting your own place, but without a permanent contract.
 Highly recommended for longer stays – for example if you’re planning to spend 2 weeks sunning yourself on a Mediterranean beach – and especially if you’re travelling as a family or a group of friends.

 Most will offer facilities such as a pool, a restaurant and private security.
 And, guess what?
 You won’t have to worry about making the bed because a cleaning service is usually included.